furryboffin/obagg/README.md

 ## Summary

 Obagg is an Orderbook Aggregator gRPC server.
-This initial version aggregates orderbook websockets streams from binance and bitstamp, but can be easily extended to include other exchanges.
+This initial version aggregates orderbook websocket streams from binance and bitstamp, but can be easily extended to include other exchanges.
 Obagg handles errors in the websockets consumers thus maintaining an open stream at all times.
 Note that the server is designed such that if no clients are connected, the most recent incoming